 - Repeat this process every 24 hours for 5-8 days.
 You will know the process is complete when there’s very little liquid in the bottom of the container.
 You can expect to lose as much as 10% of liquid from your pork belly.
 The liquid will be extremely salty – it makes an excellent weed killer.

 - Rinse and dry the pieces well, and store in a cool place – again, the fridge is good.
 It will keep for around 6 months.

 The finished product.
 There is some staining from the pepper, but the meat has darkened considerably and has become very leathery in texture.

 - The meat will now be really salty – too salty to eat.
 Before eating, slice the meat into strips, and then soak for at least 12 hours, preferably changing the water once.
 Drain and dry well, and fry as you would normal bacon.

 - Finding the right salt for preserving can be tricky.
 Modern table salt has anti-caking agents added to stop it from clumping; you also find salt sometimes has extra iodine added.
 Both will interfere with the preserving.
 Iodine actually destroys the enzymes in the meat that help to break down the fibres.
-If you can’t find salt that doesn’t have additives, get some rock salt and crush it.
+Check with food wholesalers or preserving specialists, and you might be able to get pure salt in bulk.
+If you can’t find salt that doesn’t have additives, get some rock salt or coarse sea salt and crush it.

 - These are just the spices I used.
 You could also use mustard, cinnamon or cloves, or add dried herbs such as rosemary or thyme.